Partner Sites

 After completing your exam, you will still need to take extra measures before you can gain your full CPA license.

-You'll need to take on one to two years of accounting work experience which must be verified by a licensed CPA before qualifying for your full license.
+You'll need to complete one to two years of relevant accounting work experience, which must be verified by a licensed CPA, before qualifying for your full license.
+However, some states may allow you to gain this experience before taking your exams.
 Some state accounting boards will also specify what type of work experience they require.

-After passing the CPA uniform exam, you will need to take the American Institute of CPAs (AICPA) ethics exam which includes 40 multiple-choice accounting related ethics questions.
+After passing the CPA uniform exam, some states will require you to take the American Institute of CPAs (AICPA) ethics exam, which includes 40 multiple-choice accounting-related ethics questions.
+Your congratulatory letter from your state will indicate if you need to take the exam.

 It is worth checking your accounting board's requirements online.